SMIL-AI/GRACE-GA/README.md

 4. **Explainable machine-learning models** — Random Forest, LightGBM, XGBoost, CatBoost and TabPFN — predict accessibility from the 78 contextual variables; TreeSHAP diagnostics then expose global importance and directional effects, visualised with violin-dot and ranked-bar plots.

-## Data Collection and Organisation
+## 1.Data Collection and Organisation

 We use the **Advan Monthly Patterns** dataset, which provides visitor and demographic aggregations for points of interest (POIs) across the U.S. on a monthly basis.
 For this project, we filter the data to include only **Georgia** and retain key columns relevant to mobility analysis ([source](10.82551/beb1-2831)).